 - Potteric Carr, Yorkshire Wildlife Trust Reserve, Doncaster

-- Rock pools at Filey, North Yorkshire
+- Marine rock pools at Filey, North Yorkshire

 As you progress through your course, students will also get the opportunity to go on an optional field course in either second or third year.
 We give you a choice of fascinating habitats to explore, from dramatic landscapes in remote corners of the globe, to complex ecosystems operating right under our noses: